fe-data/fe-tracking/docs/getting-started/settings.rst

   The checkpoints on the track are shown as light grey circles and light green circles when a checkpoint is passed.
   Disabling this option has no effect on the indication of whether a checkpoint has been passed or not.
   If uploading is selected, the date and time of passing the checkpoint is still sent to the event organisation's server.

-Realtime sharing
-  Use real-time track sharing with your family, friends, etc while you are walking, cycling, running, ...
-  This is only possible if the event organiser allows sharing and if this switch is on.

 Centre location position
   Centring the current position on the map.